The exposure triangle and ISO

 - Setting a low ISO means the camera’s sensor will be less sensitive to the available light

 - But a high ISO could introduce noise (depending on your camera), which you don’t want

 What are you going to do?

 Let’s sidetrack for a moment

 At The Lens Lounge we do not encourage you to spend on camera gear in the hopes of becoming a better photographer.
-We say work with what you’ve got, master what you’ve got and if you find then that your equipment is limiting you, upgrade.
+We say work with what you’ve got, master what you’ve got.
+If you then find that your equipment is limiting you, upgrade.
 Only then.

 One of the reasons why the top of the range cameras cost so much is because of their sensors.
 The technology in these cameras is quite staggering.
-They are complex and optimised to handle low light situations far better than cameras lower down in the range.
+They’re complex and optimised to handle low light situations far better than cameras lower down in the range.

-The ISO I can shoot at noise free on my D810 is much higher than on my D700, which again is higher than on my D300.
+The ISO I can shoot at noise free on my Nikon D810 is much higher than on my D700, which again is higher than on my D300.

-Exposure Triangle and ISO decisions
+Exposure triangle and ISO decisions

 Your decision comes back to the exposure triangle: ISO, aperture and shutter speed.
 I’ll move through this quickly so that we don’t get too sidetracked, but to fully understand the process, read our tutorial on the exposure triangle.